camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

 This blocks the process engine from advancing in the process instance until the call returns.

-The synchronous nature of the invocation allows to leverage Thread Context: the `JavaDelegate` implementation may participate in the same Transaction as the process engine, Security Context is propagated and so forth.
+The synchronous nature of the invocation allows leveraging of the Thread Context: the `JavaDelegate` implementation may participate in the same transaction as the process engine, Security Context is propagated and so on.

-The synchronous nature of the invocation also allows for a very simple failure handling strategy: if this delegate implementation throws an exception, it will be caught by the blocked thread and handled using a transaction rollback: the process engine will roll back to the last persistent state.
+The synchronous nature of the invocation also allows very simple failure handling strategy: if this delegate implementation throws an exception, it will be caught by the blocked thread and handled using a transaction rollback: the process engine will roll back to the last persistent state.
 In this example the last persistent